 Some metal cans have an insulated coating that might not be recyclable.
 When in doubt, throw it out!

-Recyclables don’t need to thoroughly washed, but they do need to be dry so they don’t contaminate other items.
+Recyclables don’t need to be thoroughly washed, but they do need to be dry so they don’t contaminate other items.

 While hard plastic containers like water bottles, milk jugs and detergent containers can go in your container, flexible plastics like grocery bags, bubble wrap and styrofoam require special handling and can’t be recycled curbside.

-Lids are too small to recycle by themselves so put them on the containers or throw them away.
+Lids are too small to recycle by themselves, so put them on the containers or throw them away.

 If you can poke your finger through the plastic, it doesn’t belong in your recycling container.